 The Commercial S22i comes loaded with features that help to enhance the overall experience when riding this bike.
 Of course, the bike works with the iFit app, which provides a different training experience compared to the more studio-focused workouts of the competition.
 Working along with iFit, this bike's unique incline and decline adjustability help to simulate the real-world riding conditions and topography of the ride you're following.
 The bike can tilt up to a steep 20% incline or down to a -10% decline by pressing the handlebar-mounted control buttons, or the bike will automatically adjust incline and resistance based on the trainer and program you're following using the AutoAdjust feature.
 This provides an immersive workout experience that is quite a departure from the other bikes we tested.

 The 22-inch tilting touchscreen also swivels a full 180-degrees in either direction, allowing you to orient it however you like to take advantage of the wealth of off-bike workouts on the iFit app.
 At the bottom of the screen is an adjustable fan that we found to be surprisingly effective at helping to keep you cool while you spin away the miles.
 The screen also has built-in speakers that provide decent audio, or you can connect headphones, and heart rate monitors (not included), via Bluetooth or the auxiliary plug.
-Below the screen between the handlebar is a device shelf to hold your phone or other items, as well as cradles for the included 3-pound hand weights.
+Below the screen between the handlebar is a device shelf to hold your phone or other items, as well as cradles for the included 3-pound dumbbells.
 Below the handlebar are two bottle holders to keep fluids close at hand.
-The version of the S22i we tested came with toe cage pedals, and they can easily be swapped out for the pedal of your choice if you like to clip in with fancy cycling shoes (the latest version of the bike comes with dual-sided pedals).
+The version of the S22i we tested came with toe cage pedals, and they can easily be swapped out for the pedal of your choice if you like to clip in with our favorite road bike shoes (the latest version of the bike comes with dual-sided pedals).